auth0/docs/articles/quickstart/backend/django/01-authorization.md

 ### Add URL mappings

-In previous steps we added methods to the `views.py` file.
+In previous steps, we added methods to the `views.py` file.
 We need to map those methods to URLs.

 Django has a [URL dispatcher](https://docs.djangoproject.com/en/2.2/topics/http/urls/) that lets you map URL patterns to views.